 What are we to make of this wage gap: “In his book ‘Beauty Pays: Why Attractive People are More Successful,’ economist Daniel Hamermesh contends that good-looking men earn approximately 17% more money than not so good-looking men….”
 Should less attractive men sue to get pay equal to that of attractive men? -CNN’s The Chart Blog, July 12, 2012

 Median income is defined thusly: 50% of workers earn above the figure and 50% below.
-Think about what this really means when you hear that women’s 77 cents to men’s dollar proves women earn less than men for the same work: A lot of female workers in the higher ranges of women’s median income earn more — often much more — than a lot of male workers in the lower ranges of men’s median.
-Which is why the October 2012 Atlantic Monthly can report: “In nearly 40 percent of American marriages, the wife earns more than the husband” – quite at odds with “women earn 77 cents to men’s dollar.”
+Think about what this really means when you hear that women’s 77 cents to men’s dollar proves women earn less than men for the same work: A lot of female workers in the higher ranges of women’s median income earn more — often much more — than a lot of male workers in the lower ranges of men’s median, and many other women earn as much as or more than men in the higher ranges of men’s median.
+In other words, million of women outearn millions of men.
+Which is why the October 2012 Atlantic Monthly can report: “In nearly 40 percent of American marriages, the wife earns more than the husband.”

 Moreover, “women’s 77 cents to men’s dollar” doesn’t account for the number of hours worked each week, experience, seniority, training, education or even the job description itself.
 It compares all women to all men, not people in the same job with the same experience.
 So the salary of a 60-year-old male computer engineer with 30 years at his company is weighed against that of a young first-year female teacher.
 Also, men are much more likely than women to work two jobs; hence, more often than women, a man earning $40,000 a year from his two jobs ($20,000 each) is weighed against a woman earning $25,000 from her one job, so that he appears to be unfairly earning nearly twice as much as she.